|

 These environments can also be used to allow you to monitor and configure the NetModem Server from a remote computer.

-To configure Windows XP Professional to become a Remote Desktop, you should use the following procedure:
+To configure Windows 11,10, 8, 7, Vista, or XP (non-home editions) to become a Remote Desktop, use the following procedure:

-You can connect to a Remote Desktop or a Terminal Server from a another
+To connect to a Remote Desktop (formerly Terminal Services) Server from

-Enter the IP address or hostname of the Remote Desktop or Terminal Server
+Enter the IP address or hostname of the Remote Desktop Session host

 RDC has an option to allow the local serial ports of the computer that

-RDC is running on to be accessed by applications running on the Terminal
+RDC is running on to be accessed by applications running on the Remote

 We do not recommend doing this under normal conditions, as these